marota/Oracle4Grid/README.md

 ![Influence Graph](TransitionGraph_bestActions.png)

+## Installation

+For development, please proceed as follows:
+- Create a pipenv environment with required dependencies.
+It will install from the requirements.txt ``pipenv install
+``
+- [Optional] Install lightsim2grid to speed up powerflow simulation.
+Instructions at: https://github.com/BDonnot/lightsim2grid.
+Otherwise, you can use PandaPowerBackend.
+- To use generate a jupyter kernel from this environment ``pipenv run ipython kernel install --user --name=<YourEnvName>
+``

 ## Current content
 3 steps and notebooks
 - Create_Unitary_Actions_Viz.ipynb to create a dictionnary of unitary actions that are of interest and that will be combined after